thekvs/protobuf-2-vs-3-benchmark/README.md

 ### Benchmark comparing performance of Google's protobuf library version 2 vs. version 3.

 #### Results

-Here is the results I've got when running tests on a typical desktop Core i7 computer:
+Here is the results I've got when running tests on a typical desktop Core i7 computer running Ubuntu 14.04:

 ##### Message serialization/deserialization only